 You can easily find aquatic species of all shapes and sizes in these richly biodiverse islands.
-Commonly found creatures include several species of pygmy seahorses, squid, cuttlefish, octopus including blue-ring, mimic and wonderpus, ornate, ghost pipefish, pipehorses, filefish, boxfish and puffers, shrimp, orangutan crabs, decorator crabs, Bangaii cardinalfish, assorted anemonefish, gobies and blennies, eels and morays, razorfish, schooling striped catfish, frogfish to name a few.
+Commonly found creatures include several species of pygmy seahorses, squid, cuttlefish, blue ring octopus, mimic octopus, and wonderpus, ornate, ghost pipefish, pipehorses, filefish, boxfish and puffers, shrimp, orangutan crabs, decorator crabs, Bangaii cardinalfish, assorted anemonefish, gobies and blennies, eels and morays, razorfish, schooling striped catfish, hairy frogfish to name a few.

-Diving in Lembeh is year-round, but the weather varies through the seasons.
-From October until March, water temperatures are warmest with peaks of 28-29°C. The lowest temperatures are measured during July and August when it can drop down to 25-26°C. In general, the small critters do not travel far, and sightings are more to do with their reproductive cycle than with the movements during seasons.
+Scuba diving in Lembeh is year-round, but the weather varies through the seasons.
+From October until March, water temperatures are warmest, with peaks of 28-29°C. The lowest temperatures are measured during July and August when it can drop down to 25-26°C. In general, the tiny critters do not travel far, and sightings are more to do with their reproductive cycle than with the movements during seasons.

 The visibility is at its best from October until December.
 The higher water temperature and the highest chance of rain during January and February bring some lower visibility.

 From June, the South-East monsoon brings along more wind, making the water a bit more choppy.
-This will last until September, and it can occur that your Lembeh liveaboard cannot reach dive sites on the Northern end.
+This will last until September, and it can occur that dive operators cannot reach dive sites on the Northern end.